Visually magnificent as it is, Avatar: The Way of Water could have been better as a miniseries.

-Returning to my issue with length and pacing, this involves the lengthy middle segment, i.e., where the bulk of the underwater splendours are.
+Returning to my issue with length and pacing, this largely involves the lengthy middle segment, i.e., where the bulk of the underwater splendours are.
 To be very clear, I’m not saying this hour is dreary.
 For viewers into coastal and aquatic wonders, this could even be the high point of the show.

 Lastly, there’s much more groundwork for future episodes in Avatar: The Way of Water, compared to the first movie.
-Since Cameron and his team long announced the intentions for Avatar 3 and 4, there’s no real fault in this.
+Since Cameron and his team long announced their intentions for Avatar 3 and 4, there’s no real fault in this.